 - DeMarcus Lawrence

 Do I think we get any of these?
-I don’t, but it will fill in needs that we then can target a different need in the draft.
-Also, this takes into account that we restructure some of the contracts that we have.
-Such as, Cobb, Matthews and Nelson.
+I don’t, but it will fill in needs that we can target a different need in the draft.
+Lastly, this takes into account that we restructure some of the contracts such as Cobb, Matthews and Nelson.

 What do you think is next?